Kill Bill: Volume 1

 Kill Bill: Volume 1 is a 2003 American martial arts film written and directed by Quentin Tarantino.
-It stars Uma Thurman as the Bride, who swears revenge on a group of assassins (Lucy Liu, Daryl Hannah, Vivica A. Fox and Michael Madsen) and their leader, Bill (David Carradine), after they try to kill her and her unborn child.
-Her journey takes her to Tokyo, where she battles the yakuza.
+It stars Uma Thurman as the Bride, a mercenary who swears revenge on a group of assassins (Lucy Liu, Daryl Hannah, Vivica A. Fox and Michael Madsen) and their leader, Bill (David Carradine), after they try to kill her and her unborn child.
+Her mission takes her to Tokyo, where she battles the yakuza.

 Kill Bill was inspired by 1970s exploitation films and martial arts films.
 It features an anime sequence by Production I.G and a black-and-white sequence.
 Volume 1 is the first of two Kill Bill films made in a single production; Volume 2 was released six months later.
 They were originally set for a single release, but the film, with a runtime of over four hours, was divided in two.
 This meant Tarantino did not have to cut scenes.

-Kill Bill was theatrically released in the United States on October 10, 2003.
-It received positive reviews and grossed over $180 million worldwide on a $30 million budget, achieving the highest-grossing opening weekend of a Tarantino film to that point.
-A single film combining both parts, Kill Bill: The Whole Bloody Affair, is scheduled for December 5, 2025.
+Kill Bill was theatrically released by Miramax Films in the United States on October 10, 2003.
+It received positive reviews and grossed $180.9 million worldwide on a $30 million budget, achieving the highest-grossing opening weekend of a Tarantino film to that point.
+A single film combining both parts, Kill Bill: The Whole Bloody Affair, was theatrically released on December 5, 2025.

 Plot

-In 1999, the Bride, a former member of the Deadly Vipers Assassination Squad, is rehearsing her wedding to Tommy Plympton at a chapel in El Paso, Texas.
+In 1999, the Bride, a former member of the Deadly Viper assassination squad, is rehearsing her marriage at a chapel in rural El Paso, Texas.
 The Deadly Vipers, led by Bill, attack the chapel, shooting everyone.
-As the Bride lies wounded, she tells Bill he is the father of her unborn child just before he shoots her in the head.
-Police investigating the massacre later find the Bride still alive, but in a coma.
+As the Bride lies wounded, she tells Bill he is the father of her unborn child just as he shoots her in the head.

-In the hospital, a disguised Elle Driver, one of the Deadly Vipers, attempts to euthanize the Bride.
-Bill aborts the mission at the last moment, considering it dishonorable to kill her while she is defenseless.
-Four years later, the Bride wakes up and is horrified to discover she is no longer pregnant.
-She rips out the tongue of and then stabs to death a man who intends to rape her, and then uses the door to smash in the head of a hospital worker who has been selling her body while she was comatose.
+The Bride falls into a coma.
+In the hospital, Elle Driver, one of the Deadly Vipers, prepares to assassinate her via lethal injection.
+Bill aborts the mission at the last minute, as he considers it dishonorable to kill her while she is defenseless.
+The Bride awakens four years later and is horrified to discover she is no longer pregnant.
+She kills a man who intends to rape her, and a hospital worker who has been selling her body while she was comatose.
 She takes the hospital worker's truck and vows to kill Bill and the other Deadly Vipers.

 The Bride goes to the home of Vernita Green, a former Deadly Viper who now leads a normal suburban life.
-They engage in a knife fight, which is interrupted when Vernita's young daughter arrives home.
-When Vernita tries to shoot the Bride with a pistol hidden in a box of cereal, the Bride impales her in the heart with a throwing knife; realizing that Vernita's daughter has inadvertently witnessed her mother's death, the Bride tells her she'll be waiting if she ever wants revenge.
+They engage in a knife fight, which is interrupted when Vernita's young daughter, Nakia, arrives home.
+When Vernita tries to shoot the Bride with a pistol hidden in a box of cereal, the Bride throws a knife into her chest, killing her.
+Realizing Nakia witnessed her mother's death, the Bride invites Nakia to find her when she's older if she still wants vengeance.